Get walking during the Easter holidays!

 Choose How You Move has a range of information on local walking routes / led walks, cycle routes / lessons, park and share, park and cycle, rail and cycle and much more.

-Halo has 10 leisure centres and swimming pools across Herefordshire and offer a range of different classes and activities for all ages.
+Halo has a number of leisure centres and swimming pools across Herefordshire and offer a range of different classes and activities for all ages.

 Walking for Health Herefordshire offer a number of different led walks across the county, which are free and vary in duration, intensity and terrain.

-Take a look at the physical activity leaflet...
+Take a look at the Making Every Contact Count (MECC) physical activity leaflet...

 The NHS provide a range of information to help you get more active, including exercise tips and fitness guides.